French laïcité, public services and use of "burkini" in municipal swimming pools

-The Council of State held that the municipal Regulation, concerning the swimming pools, in allowing the use of the "burkini" exempted a certain category of users from a rule of general applicability, which had been adopted for reasons of hygiene and safety.
-According to the decision, the proper functioning of public services does not permit exemptions from a general and applicable law, except for concrete and compelling justifications.
-In addition, Art.
+2) The proper functioning of public services does not allow for exceptions to the generally applicable law except for concrete and compelling interests: moreover, Art.
 1 of the French Constitution prohibits invoking religious convictions to circumvent the application of rules governing relations between public authorities and private individuals.

-For these reasons, the Council of State dismissed the appeal and upheld the suspension of the municipal regulation, finding that the exemption on the use of tight-fitting swimsuits for hygienic and safety reasons, formulated to accommodate a purely religious requirement, is detrimental to the proper functioning of public services and the equal treatment of users.
+3) It is legitimate to suspend a municipal regulation that allows the use of non-close-fitting swimsuits to accommodate a purely religious requirement: this is detrimental to the proper functioning of public services and the equal treatment of users.